yosefkurniawan/movieweb/README.md

 - Responsive design for all screen sizes
 - Netflix-inspired dark theme
 - Material UI components for a modern look and feel
-- Loading states and error handling
-- Toast notifications for user actions

 ## Technologies Used